stride3d/stride-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

 6. Open the `.sdsl` file, remove the existing lines, and write your shader.

-    Shaders are written in Stride Shading Language (XSL), which is based on HLSL.
+    Shaders are written in Stride Shading Language (SDSL), which is based on HLSL.
 For more information, see [Shading language](index.md).

     For example, this shader creates a green color (`RGBA 0;1;0;1`):